-Odyssey is the second Assassin’s Creed game that features the series’ shift to a more RPG style.
+The second Assassin’s Creed game is Odyssey, which features the series’ shift to a larger RPG style.
 This game is set in ancient Greece, where you play as either Kassandra or Alexios and fight to take down the Cult of Kosmos.
-Interestingly, a large majority of this story has little to nothing to do with the Assassins and Templars, only referencing them in the current-day portions.
+Interestingly, most of this story has little to nothing to do with the Assassins and Templars, only referencing them in the current-day portions.
 The main story takes place before either organization existed.

-Assassin’s Creed II was revolutionary compared to the simplistic gameplay that was in the first game.
+Assassin’s Creed II was revolutionary compared to the simplistic gameplay in the first game.
 The environmental playground was much more fun, and the gameplay had been tweaked to be more fluid.

-The immediate follow up to Assassin’s Creed II, Brotherhood took Ezio to Rome, where he needs to rebuild the Assassin Brotherhood’s presence to fight against the Templars.
-For the most part, this game is very similar to the second main entry, the big difference coming in the reliance on building up your followers and using them in battle.
+In the immediate follow-up to Assassin’s Creed II, Brotherhood took Ezio to Rome, where he needs to rebuild the Assassin Brotherhood’s presence to fight against the Templars.
+For the most part, this game is very similar to the second main entry.
+The big difference comes from relying on building up your followers and using them in battle.
 It helped make Brotherhood stand apart from the previous entry and was a fun inclusion.

-Origins told the story of how the Brotherhood was formed and signaled a much-needed change in development philosophy for the Assassin’s Creed games.
+Origins told how the Brotherhood was formed and signaled a much-needed change in the development philosophy for the Assassin’s Creed games.
 This game was the first to embrace a harder look into RPG gameplay, which was just what the series needed after a decade of annual releases made the Assassin’s Creed games feel stale.

-Origins takes place in ancient Egypt where you play as Bayek of Siwa, who is hunting down the Order of the Ancients following the death of his son.
+Origins take place in ancient Egypt, where you play as Bayek of Siwa, who is hunting down the Order of the Ancients following the death of his son.
 For the developers’ first try at creating a much larger world, they really knocked it out of the park.
-Wherever you went, there were missions that didn’t make you feel like you were wasting time, and the Egyptian environment was a nice switch up for things.
+Wherever you went, there were missions that didn’t make you feel like you were wasting time, and the Egyptian environment was a nice switch-up for the scenery.

 Black Flag was the first Assassin’s Creed game to have a universally beloved protagonist not named Ezio.
 This game takes place in the Caribbean during the height of piracy.
 You play as Edward Kenway, a pirate who kills an Assassin and takes his clothes to infiltrate and become one with the Brotherhood.
 From there, he sets out to set up a republic for the sea’s pirates to be free from governing bodies.